Lillet: Serving Lillet

 Lillet is an aperitif wine, intended to be served well chilled at 6–8 °C (43–46 °F).
 In France, Lillet is usually served on ice with a slice of orange, or a lemon or lime peel.
 In Germany, Austria and Switzerland Lillet blanc is more often served as a Lillet Vive, a Lillet blanc long drink.
 A Lillet Vive is 5cl Lillet blanc, 10cl tonic water, a slice of cucumber, a strawberry and mint leaves.

 In other countries, especially in the US and UK, it is more often used as a cocktail ingredient.
 The best known Lillet cocktails are the Vesper, the Corpse Reviver #2, the 20th Century and the Old Etonian.
 Recipes appear in cocktail books including The Bartender's Bible by Gary Regan, the Savoy Cocktail Book by Harry Craddock and the Complete World Bartender Guide by Bob Sennett.
 In the 1930s the Savoy Cocktail Book published 22 Lillet cocktails recipes (46 Cointreau, 24 Dubonnet, 24 Chartreuse and 10 Grand Marnier, by comparison).

 A Lillet spritz is a two-ingredient cocktail in which white or rosé Lillet is mixed with sparkling water and a garnish such as mint, berries, cranberries, or thyme sprigs.
-In the USA a booklet titled "The Lillet Book of Apertif Cocktails" was distributed with bottles of Lillet.
+In the United States, a booklet titled "The Lillet Book of Apertif Cocktails" was distributed with bottles of Lillet.
 It included a recipe which described a "Lillet Spritz" as "3 parts Lillet Blanc or Lillet Rose and 3 parts tonic water.
 Build over 3 large ice cubes in a tall wine glass and garnish with cucumber, mint and strawberry."